Is college a waste of time?

 Premise 9: social networks will replace college degrees as credentialing services?
 Of course they won’t, and Stephens does not even begin to mount a defense of this radical claim.
 Employers, like it or not, see college degrees as evidence that candidates probably have some baseline amount of training in reading, writing, critical thinking, and basic knowledge.
 For most jobs that require much thinking and articulate communication, a college degree is still necessary because employers still need some rough guarantee of the mastery of these skills.
 In this way, sadly, a college degree has come to replace what was formerly supposed to be guaranteed by a high school diploma.
 The busy professionals who do the hiring for both large and small concerns need ways to cut down the amount of work they do.
 Trust me, my young padawans, they do not have time to peruse your blog for evidence of basic skills attainment, they know that LinkedIn profiles and online resumes are easily padded, and they know that number of “friends” means nothing (except maybe time spent online collecting friends).
 Maybe the Internet will find a new credentialing method (I argued for a new sort of educational scheme myself a few years back–essay is now offline), but you’ll have to confront an institution and do the sort of things you do in college if you want to get the credential, of that I’m pretty certain.

-My main objection to Stephens’ essay, and the reason that he gets a C from me, is that he mainly misunderstands the purpose of education.
+My main objection to Stephens’ essay, and another reason that he gets a C from me, is that he mainly misunderstands the purpose of education, which means he didn’t take the time to acquaint himself with the main opposition to his point of view.
 College education in the sense of liberal education, which is what is normally meant by a “college education,” is not vocational training at all, but training of the mind.
 This is not something trivial like being able to play chess, or just another skill like being able to swim.
 We are our minds, by and large.
 A good liberal arts education changes our minds and in so doing changes our personalities, our ability to understand what’s going on around us, our ability to react appropriately, and how we feel about life and the world.
 When in college himself, Peter Thiel no doubt read this in J. S. Mill’s Utilitarianism:

 Stephens’ argument seems to rest mainly on the assumption that the reason we should go to college is so that we can succeed in the work world.
 I know that is why many people do go to college; but it is not, so to speak, the reason they should.
 College’s purpose, and the reason that it is not “a waste of time,” is that it improves us in a way that simply going into the work world, even the work world 2.0, will not.
 In saying this I don’t mean to defend every aspect of the institution of college education, because of course I don’t.
 And I might well recommend that my little boys get their degrees by examination when they are old enough (of course, it will be up to them).
 But generally, college education is recommendable because it improves the mind.